 Send a newsletter to your mailing list

-Mailing lists help you keep in touch with customers and reward them with offers.
-With a Mailchimp account, you can add a Newsletter Block to any content area, or add a newsletter subscribe option to checkout.
+Squarespace Email Campaigns helps you keep in touch with customers and reward them with offers.
+You can add a Newsletter Block to any content area, or add a newsletter subscribe option to checkout.
 You can then contact your subscribers with a discount code and promotion details.

 Tracking the promotion will help you understand which channels drive traffic and which promotions create the biggest sales bump.